aeoneural/zdata/README.md

-# zdata
+# Zappos Web Analytics Challenge
-Zappos Web Data Analysis Challenge
+zdata

 Analysed 23K lines of data and created an interactive and graph based presentation followed by actionable insights that I derived from the data.